 english in india s heritage

-Have you ever contemplated whether English could be regarded as India’s mother tongue?
+Have you ever thought about whether English could be considered India’s mother tongue?

 The linguistic landscape of India is a tapestry woven with diverse languages, each with its own rich history and cultural significance.